Vivek Agnihotri: Filmmaking

 Agnihotri debuted in Bollywood with Chocolate (2005), a remake of the 1995 Hollywood neo-noir crime thriller The Usual Suspects.
 Critical reception of the movie was negative, and the film fared poorly at box office.
-In 2018, Bollywood actress Tanushree Dutta would accuse Agnihotri of inappropriate behaviour during its filming.
-He allegedly asked her to strip and dance to give expression cues to her male co-star Irrfan Khan during a close-up shot and retreated only after Irrfan and Suniel Shetty rebuffed him.
-Agnihotri denied the allegations as "false and frivolous", and filed a defamation case against Dutta.
-Sattyajit Gazmer, the film's assistant director, also disputed Tanushree's allegations.

-Dhan Dhana Dhan Goal is about an all-Asian football team in the United Kingdom that wins trophies while fighting on-field discrimination and the local municipality that wants to sell the team's ground.
-It received poor reception from critics and did "average" business at the box office.
-Hate Story received mixed critical reception and fared moderately at the box office.
-Buddha in a Traffic Jam featured his wife Pallavi and premiered at Mumbai International Film Festival in 2014; it was received unfavourably by critics and severely under-performed at the box office.
+His next venture, Dhan Dhana Dhan Goal, was about an all-Asian football team in the United Kingdom that wins trophies while fighting on-field discrimination and the local municipality that wants to sell the team's ground.
+It received poor reception from critics and did "average" business at the box office.He then directed Hate Story, which received mixed critical reception and fared moderately at the box office.

+His next film, Buddha in a Traffic Jam featured his wife Pallavi and premiered at Mumbai International Film Festival in 2014; it was received unfavorably by critics and severely under-performed at the box office.
+Upon release, it attracted attention and controversy for its political content, with screenings at several universities sparking protests and clashes.
 Junooniyat was also subject to poor reviews and fared similarly.

 Agnihotri's 2014 erotic thriller Zid received poor reviews but did average business at the box office.
 However, Agnihotri has since claimed that credit for direction and screenplay was wrongly attributed to him, and that he was not involved with the film.
 The Tashkent Files became a sleeper box-office hit and won National Film Awards.
 In March 2022, Agnihotri released The Kashmir Files on the exodus of Kashmiri Hindus; which become a blockbuster hit and earned him another National Film Award.
 Shortly after the release of the film, he was provided Y-category security detail across the country by the Ministry of Home Affairs based on inputs from the Intelligence Bureau.
-Agnihotri's next was medical drama film The Vaccine War (2023) which was about the development of Covaxin during the COVID-19 pandemic in India.
+Agnihotri's next film was the medical drama film The Vaccine War (2023) which was about the development of Covaxin during the COVID-19 pandemic in India.
 The film opened to mixed reviews from the critics and emerged as a box-office bomb.

-His latest film The Bengal Files (2025) was originally titled "The Delhi Files on 1984 riots before The Bengal files focuses on Direct Action Day and the Nokahali Riots, the film released with mixed reviews and became a box office flop.
+His latest film The Bengal Files (2025), which was originally titled "The Delhi Files" and based on 1984 riots, before being renamed to The Bengal Files, focused on Direct Action Day and the Noakhali riots.
+The film released to mixed reviews and became a box office flop.